ahonnecke/deed_direct/README.md

 - **Docker build fails copying `public/`** → ensure `apps/web/public/` exists (empty `.gitignore` is fine).
 - **Edge runtime warnings** with Supabase in middleware → split clients into `client.browser.ts` and `client.ssr.ts` and import the correct one per runtime.
 - **pnpm workspace not recognized** → ensure `pnpm-workspace.yaml` includes `apps/*` and `packages/*`.
+- **Supabase setup hangs** → the scripts use fail-fast behavior, so check your Supabase login status with `npx supabase projects list` and ensure your network connection is stable.

 ---